agustinferrari/Agile-Software-Engineering-2/README.md

 ## Sprint 3

-The second sprint consisted on development following BDD, issue fixing and backend pipeline configuration using github actions and github project beta.
+The third sprint consisted on frontend development following BDD with Selenium, updating BDD guide and Pipeline guide, and continuing maintenance.

 ### Documentation: <!-- omit in toc -->